HL7/smart-health-cards-and-links/input/pagecontent/use-cases.md

 various sources including clinical providers, labs, pharmacies, and others.
-When she wants to share a subset of these data, she selects an option to "Share my records with SMART Health Links", which prompts her to create a passcode and then generates a SHL.
+When she wants to share a subset of these data, she selects an option to "Share my records with SMART Health Links", which prompts her to create a passcode and then generates a SMART Health Link.
 Using this technique, Alice can mix and match data from multiple sources to share a relevant subset of her records that might not exist within any one source.
 Alice taps a "share" button and is prompted to copy the link to her clipboard or display the link as a QR.